-3D printing: The smart person's guide
+3D printing: A cheat sheet

 - Photos: 10 incredible prosthetics made with 3D printers (TechRepublic)

-When is 3D printing happening?
+Why is 3D printing controversial?

-3D printing is rapidly reaching the level of being a social phenomenon, in much the same way that previous advances in technology (such as smartphones) have been.
+3D printing is rapidly reaching the level of becoming a social phenomenon, in much the same way that previous advances in technology (such as smartphones) were.
 The first Jolla Phone had official resources for users to print their own phone covers.
 Various other strange uses for 3D printing have been devised.
 3D printing has made headway into the art world, with a 3D printed version of the Mona Lisa produced as part of a project for blind people to appreciate famous paintings.

+The accuracy of 3D printers has led to groups attempting to produce 3D printed guns.
+The first of these, the "Lulz Liberator," was released by Defense Distributed in May 2013, leading to an almost immediate legal action against the group by the US State Department, claiming distribution of the files needed to produce the guns are in violation of the International Traffic in Arms Regulations (ITAR).
+As a result, the files were pulled from Defense Distributed's website.
+The group reached a settlement in July 2018, theoretically allowing the group to resume distributing the contested files, though a consortium of states have filed for a restraining order to prevent this.
+Defense Distributed was distributing the files in violation of the restraining order the following month.
+The future of Defense Distributed is in doubt following the resignation of founder Cody Wilson in September 2018, as Wilson was arrested the same month on charges of sexual assault.

+In theory, one of the primary objections to 3D printed guns is the difficulty of tracing the origin of production, though a group of researchers at the University of Buffalo have devised a way to match patterns etched onto the surface of a 3D printed object to the printer which produced it, much in the same way manufacturing variations in paper and traditional printers make it possible to "fingerprint" forged documents.

-As internet-connected printers are becoming more ubiquitous, the security practices of 3D printer designs, among other Internet of Things (IoT) systems are coming under increased scrutiny.
+As internet-connected printers become more ubiquitous, the security practices of 3D printer designs, among other Internet of Things (IoT) systems are coming under increased scrutiny.

 Additional resources: